 Manufacturing/extracting materials by the contractor

 Off-site asphalt Plants: The production of asphalt away from the road construction site is a manufacturing activity.
 The value of the material produced is subject to the manufacturing B&O tax and use tax.
-The taxable value is equal to all costs incurred to produce the asphalt, including labor and overhead.
+The value is based on the fair market value of the materials as provided in WAC 458-20-112.
+In the absence of comparable sales of similar products as a guide to value, the value is determined by totaling all costs incurred to produce the asphalt, including labor and overhead.

 Rock: The removal of rock from either a pit owned by the road builder or from pits owned by or leased to the public authority is considered extracting.
 The value of the rock is subject to extracting B&O tax.
 If the contractor also applies the materials to the road, the value of the rock is subject to use tax.
-The value is determined by the total costs attributable to the extracted and processed rock, including raw material, extraction and processing costs, overhead, and any transportation costs between the extraction site and the processing site.
+The value is based on the fair market value of the materials as provided in WAC 458-20-112.
+In the absence of sales of similar products as a guide to value, the value is determined by the total costs attributable to the extracted and processed rock, including raw material, extraction and processing costs, overhead, and any transportation costs between the extraction site and the processing site.

 Job Site Plants: The production of asphalt at a public road construction job site pursuant to performing a road construction contract is not manufacturing.
 Sales tax or use tax is due on the value of the raw materials used to produce the asphalt.

-- stockpiled in said pit or quarry for placement on the street, road, or highway by the county or city itself using its own employees; or
+- Stockpiled in said pit or quarry for placement on the street, road, or highway by the county or city itself using its own employees.

-- placed on the street, road, or highway by the county or city itself using its own employees; or
+- Placed on the street, road, or highway by the county or city itself using its own employees.

 A business which simply sells (doesn't apply or spread) materials without performing public road construction activity is not in the business of public road construction.
 They must collect retail sales tax on total charges for materials (including delivery charges) from the purchasing contractor.